Alice Alldredge

 Alice Louise Alldredge (February 1, 1949) is an American oceanographer and marine biologist who studies marine snow, carbon cycling, microbes and plankton in the ecology of the ocean.
-She has been one of the most cited scientific researchers since 2003.
+She was one of the most cited scientific researchers for some time starting in 2003.

 Early life and education

 Alldredge was born in 1949 in Denver, Colorado, USA.
 She graduated from Merrit Hutton High School in Thornton, Colorado, and completed an undergraduate degree in biology at Carleton College in 1971.
 Her father was an inspiration to her interest in science and her mother was a role-model as well.

 Career

 Alldredge continued her education to earn a PhD in 1975 from the University of California, Davis.
 Between 1975 and 1976, she studied at the Australian Institute of Marine Science as a NATO Postdoctoral Fellow.
 She joined the faculty of the University of California, Santa Barbara in 1976 and has conducted research on ocean ecology.

 Alldredge has conducted research in the open sea, at her laboratory at the University of California, Santa Barbara as well as in collaboration with the Long Term Ecological Research Network (LTER) at the Mo'orea Coral Reef Long Term Ecological Research Site (MCR LTER) in Mo'orea, French Polynesia.